nasquevedo/bid-calculation-be/README.md

 git clone https://github.com/nasquevedo/bid-calculation-be.git
 ```

+Once the repository was cloned, go to the project ```cd bid-calculation-be```

+And create the .env file based on .env.local ```cp .env.local .env```

-Once the repository was cloned, run docker compose to create the image and container
+Run docker compose to create the image and container

 ```sh
 docker-compose up -d --build